Cantlay comes up clutch to beat DeChambeau in playoff at BMW - KESQ

 AP Golf Writer

-Cantlay now starts the Tour Championship with a two-shot lead based on his standing as the race concludes for the $15 million prize.

-It was a big disappointment for DeChambeau, who powered his way around Caves Valley and appeared to have it wrapped up when he birdied the par-5 16th for a one-shot lead, and then watched Cantlay put it in the water on the next hole.
+DeChambeau was smashing away, using his length to set up birdies.
+Cantlay never flinched, relying on a classic game with no apparent weakness.
+He laid up on par 5s he could reach if the risk wasn’t worth it, relying on his wedge and — of course — his putter.

+The PGA Tour said it was the best statistical performance putting in a tournament since the “Strokes Gained” category became available in 2004.

-Instead, his only big moment was saving par after driving into the stream right of the 18th fairway on the fourth extra hole.
+DeChambeau had his moments.
+Driving into the stream down the left side of the 18th fairway on the fourth extra hole, he took a penalty drop and hammered wedge to 4 feet to save par.

+He looked like a winner — again — with a wedge to 6 feet on the par-3 17th on the fifth playoff hole, only for Cantlay to coolly hit 8-iron to 2 feet.

 As if the final round wasn’t entertaining enough, there were a few testy moments between the only two players who had a chance to win all day.